 However, some photographers insisted the G1 autofocus was unfairly criticized.
 Drew at Casual Photophile says “maybe they’re the problem,” referring to users who’ve had issues, and “if you are conscientious about noting the focus as you compose and focus lock with the shutter release, you will not experience focus problems using the 45mm lens.”

 I could work with noisy and slow.
 I wanted the camera for some personal projects and to capture those simple, everyday moments that can feel like a blur when life gets (and stays) busy.
-The G2 camera body is larger than the G1, and I wanted something as small and light as possible that didn’t sacrifice quality or completely break the bank.
+The G2 camera body is larger than the G1, and I needed something as small and light as possible that didn’t sacrifice quality or completely break the bank.

 And so, I bought my Contax G1 locally from a trusted camera shop around Christmas time.

 It was – and still is – in excellent condition, and it came with an extended 1-year warranty as a holiday bonus.
 I purchased the Carl Zeiss Planar T* 45mm F2 lens the next day from a Japanese seller on e-bay.
-It arrived a few days later, and I loaded up a roll of Portra 400 for an afternoon stroll.
+It arrived a few days later, and I loaded a roll of Portra 400 for an afternoon stroll.
 These were some of my first few shots with the camera.

 Like most autofocus cameras, the system works by half pressing the shutter button.
 There’s an indicator in the viewfinder that lights up and marks the distance locked in by the lens.
 Since I’m familiar with zone focusing on the Olympus Trip 35, the meter mark is a great way for me to confirm if my subject is in focus.